IFFranciscoME/Delorian/README.md

 Create a Risk Metric based on Hawkes point process, in order to provide the probability of observing a cluster of liquidations.
 Rust, docker, shell, clickhouseDB.

 - Part 1 : A data reader (historical batches) from the postgreSQL DB, to then store them as calibration data into a Clickhouse DB
 - Part 2 : Definition of the model, parameters and its calibration process.
+Which is going to be a Multivariate Hawkes Process for Self-exciting point process, as a variation of this rust based implementation [atelier::generators/hawkes.rs](https://github.com/IteraLabs/atelier/blob/main/atelier/src/generators/hawkes.rs) of expected arrival of events, in this case, Liquidation Events.
 - Part 3 : Atelier container for execution of the calibration, versioning and storage of calibration results into ClickhouseDB.
 - Part 4 : A clickhouse DB Instance within a container in the server.
 - Part 5 : Streaming of risk metric: Probability of observing a Cluster of liquidations.